-Under its operational arrangements with the Welsh Government, the Royal Commission on the Ancient and Historical Monuments of Wales (the Royal Commission) has responsibility for the oversight of records relating to the historic environment.
-On behalf of the Welsh Ministers, the Royal Commission will monitor the standards and service levels of historic environment records in Wales by coordinating and validating audits.
+Under its operational arrangements with the Welsh Government, the Royal Commission on the Ancient and Historical Monuments of Wales (the RCAHMW) has responsibility for the oversight of records relating to the historic environment4.

+On behalf of the Welsh Ministers, the RCAHMW will monitor the standards and service levels of historic environment records in Wales by coordinating and validating audits.
 Audits will take place on a five-year cycle to review data quality, evidence performance against each of the indicators and identify needs for enhancement.

 Following each audit, five-year plans will be produced to identify priorities for enhancement work, including responding to feedback from users.

-On behalf of the Welsh Ministers, the Welsh Government's Historic Environment Service (Cadw) will publish an online summary report of the audit of historic environment records.
-A summary of each historic environment record audit will be published on the relevant Welsh archaeological trust website.
+On behalf of the Welsh Ministers, Cadw, the Welsh Government's Historic Environment Service will publish an online summary report of the audit of historic environment records.
+A summary of every historic environment record audit will be published online by Heneb: the Trust for Welsh Archaeology.5

-2. The Benchmarks
+2- Benchmarks

-The Royal Commission has developed a series of benchmarks against which all historic environment records will be assessed to make sure that they meet the required standards.
+The RCAHMW has developed a series of benchmarks against which all historic environment records will be assessed to make sure that they meet the required standards.
 In order to meet these standards, historic environment records must meet benchmarks in four key areas:

 - 1. Content and coverage

-- 2. Data standards
+- 2. Data Standards

-- 3. Public access and engagement
+- 3. Public Access and Engagement

 - 4. Service delivery

-2.1 Content and Coverage ¬
+Content and Coverage

-Benchmark I: A historic environment record including site, event and bibliographic information that complies with the content and coverage requirements of section 35 of the Historic Environment (Wales) Act 2016.6
+Benchmark 1: A historic environment record including site, event and bibliographic information that complies with the content and coverage requirements of section 194 of the Historic Environment (Wales) Act 2023.